 If a piece of content is larger than the selected device size, it will be scaled to fit, which may result in font and image aliasing and display a less accurate representation of how the content will appear on your site.
 With the scale option you can use the full size of the visualization window and let your visualization app take care of responsively displaying the content.

-When the scale option is unchecked (1 in the image below), the content can fill the entire visualization window and the device size menu and orientation icon will be grayed out.
+When the scale option is unchecked, the content can fill the entire visualization window and the device size menu and orientation icon will be grayed out.